-Accounting software has lots of advantages over traditional desktop versions, including:
+Online accounting software has many benefits compared to traditional desktop versions, including:

 - Better access on the go: You will be able to access your financial records from any internet-enabled device.
-Also, the type of information you can access should be more user-friendly than traditional software, if you pick the software that suits you best.
-You no longer have to worry about misplacing or losing your files.
-Taking your accounts online takes away the hassle of sorting through bulky piles of documents.
+Also, with the right package, the information is available in a more user-friendly way than traditional software.
+You no longer have to worry about misplacing your files or sorting through bulky piles of documents.

-- Ease of use: Depending on the particular needs of your business, you can choose an online accountancy software that suits your requirements.
-Using an accounting software can mean that there are others who are going through the same process as you, and therefore there is a large community of resources available.
+- Ease of use: Depending on the particular needs of your business, you can choose the online accountancy software package that suits your requirements.
+Other businesses may have similar needs to you so there is a large community of resources available.

-- Back-up: You will NEVER have to worry about backing up data again because all information will be stored automatically online.
-Thank you Cloud-based technology!
-This provides a great piece of mind for you and your business.
-Having your files backed up online and accessible online gives you reassurance that your files will never go missing.
+- Back-up: You will NEVER have to worry about backing up data again because all information will be stored automatically online using Cloud-based technology.
+This provides great peace of mind for you and your business.
+Having your files backed up and accessible online gives you reassurance that they’ll never go missing.

-- Flexibility: You pay a monthly subscription and can stop paying at any time, upgrade to meet changing needs, or downgrade similarly if you wish to.
-You can also choose add-ons to meet specific business requirements e.g. hairdressers may want an appointments module; retailers and manufacturers may need stock or inventory add-ons.
-This is a great feature as you only need to pay for what you need.
+- Flexibility: No commitments – you pay by monthly subscription so you can stop paying anytime, or upgrade to meet changing needs, or reduce your requirements.
+You can also choose add-ons to meet specific business needs e.g. hairdressers may want an appointments module; retailers and manufacturers may need stock or inventory add-ons.
+This is a great feature as you only pay for what you need.

 Which Online Accounting Software To Choose?

-There is a huge variety of online software available.
-If you are researching the market at the moment, it can be quite daunting.
+There’s a huge variety of online software available.
+It can be confusing if you are researching the market at the moment.

-At Accountant Online, we work with our clients individually to find what is best for them, rather than recommending any one single product – because the package needs to fit your business.
+At Accountant Online, we work with our clients individually to find what’s best for them.
+We don’t recommend any one single product – we identify the package that suits your business.